tedtoal/Button_TT/README.md

 The above are examples, change the values to match the pins connected to the touchscreen on your system.

-When the *XPT2046_Touchscreen_TT* library is used, a variable must be defined that will point to an instance of the *XPT2046_Touchscreen_TT* class.
-It is used to interact with the touchscreen, and if the touchscreen is used with a display, a second variable must be defined that points to an instance of the *TS_Display* class:
+Three variables must be defined that point to object instances.
+The first points to an *XPT2046_Touchscreen_TT* object and is used to interact with the touchscreen.
+The second variable points to a *TS_Display* object and is used for mapping between touchscreen and display coordinates.
+The third points to a *Button_TT_collection* object and used to register buttons to be monitored for taps.
+Declare these pointer variables near the top of your .ino file before function definitions start:

 ```
 // Touchscreen object.